 - Commit to staying with your CBD regimen for at least a few weeks, so you give your body the time to get used to the medicine at levels that will be therapeutic.

-- If you don’t get the results you were expecting, try another brand / method.
+- Be a patient with patience.
+If you don’t get the results you were expecting, try another brand / method.

 Scientists long ago noticed that we have a specific response to stressful situations: It’s called our fight or flight instinct.
-We either want to put up our dukes, or take off running as fast we can.
+Faced with conflict, we typically want to put up our dukes, or sprint the other way as fast we can.

-In modern life though, it’s not always possible to sprint out of the office, or beat up the waiter when a restaurant meal isn’t quite up to our standards.
+In modern life though, it’s not always possible to run out of the office, or beat up the waiter when a restaurant meal isn’t quite up to our standards.

 Yet for most of us, there are dozens of situations every day when we feel anxious.
 The key is how do we cope with these fight-or-flight instigators day in and day out, in ways that really work for us, and not against us.
 Drinking is socially acceptable, but over time, it takes a toll on your liver and heart.
 Pharma drugs are unpredictable and can be downright scary in terms of side effects.